dtvcfinc/demoTwine/README.md

-#DemoTwine
+# DemoTwine

+Sample project to share strings between Android and iOS and automate string generation.
 The strings of this project are in a submodule in the following repository: https://github.com/dtvcfinc/demoStrings.

 # How to set up